khoitnm/practice-spring-arangodb/pro-01-simple-entity/README.md

 ```

 And when that error happened, it did NOT throw any exception!!!
 It just write exception into the log and return a null result!!!

+Note: however, when I remove @Ref, I can query it normally (you can see int `PersonView`.